 Any given regulator can produce a nearly infinite number of curves, so you need to make sure you are looking at the right one.
 For every set pressure, there will be a different curve.
-In Figure 1, there are two main sets of curves - one based on a set pressure of 400 PSIG (27.54 bar) and one for a set pressure of 200 PSIG (13.7 bar).
-It is helpful when a manufacturer provides more than one set of curves representing the range of set pressure lies between the curves, you can interpolate.
+In Figure 1, there are two main sets of curves: one based on a set pressure of 400 psig (27.54 bar) and one for a set pressure of 200 psig (13.7 bar).
+It is helpful when a manufacturer provides more than one set of curves representing the range of set pressures possible with a particular regulator.
+If your set pressure lies between the curves, you can interpolate.
 Note that the two curves are close to the same shape but in different locations on the graph.